RagnarB83/ash-documentation/docs/About.rst

 **Polarizable embedding via Psi4, PySCF and CPPE library**

+- TODO

 **Nonbonded Molecular Mechanics (MM) via pointcharges and Lennard-Jones potentials**

 - Flexible definition of charges and Lennard-Jones potentials.
 Either via forcefield inputfile or in script.
 - Both energy and gradient available.
 - Slow Python version and fast Julia version available.
-- Limitation: No bonded MM yet.
+- Limitation: No bonded MM .

 **Full Molecular Mechanics (MM) via OpenMM interface**

-- See :doc:`OpenMM-interface`
+- Interface to OpenMM library (C++) via Python API (in-memory).
+Fast GPU-accelerated MM.
+CPU also available.
+- Periodic or nonperiodic simulations
+- Easy use of multiple built-in forcefields: CHARMM, AMBER, GAFF, OpenFF etc.
+- Can also read CHARMM-files, Amberfiles, GROMACS-files or OpenMM XML-files.
+- Workflows to setup a new biomolecular system from scratch (OpenMM_Modeller)
+- Workflows to setup a new small molecule system from scratch
+- Convenient small molecule forcefield parameterization (GAFF or OpenFF)

 **Geometry optimization with internal coordinates**

 - geomeTRIC interface: powerful optimizer supporting multiple internal coordinates (TRIC, HDLC, DLC etc.), frozen atoms, constraints.

-**QM/MM Geometry optimization:**

-- Possible with geomeTRIC optimizer currently, only.
+- QM/MM optimizations.
 Support for HDLC internal coordinates.

 **Numerical frequencies: one-point (forward difference) and two-point (central difference)**

 - Partial Hessian possible
 - Full parallelization.
 - Support for any QM, MM or QM/MM Hamiltonian for which there is an ASH interface.
+- IR intensities
+- Raman intensities (if QM-code can do polarizabilities)
 - Parallel QM/MM numerical frequencies available (not well tested).
-- Possible to request analytical Hessian from ORCA.
+- Possible to request analytical Hessian from ORCA and CFour

 **Hessian analysis**